DreamMoonCai/KYukiHookAPI/docs-source/src/en/config/api-using.md

 ## Dependency Configs

-You just need to integrate the `com.highcapable.yukihookapi:api` dependency.
+You just need to integrate the `io.github.dreammooncai.yukihookapi:api` dependency.

 Then please integrate the `Hook Framework` dependencies used by your target.